abhaychaurasiya97/Image_Viewer/README.md

 # Image_Viewer
-View all images in your current working directory
+View all images in your current working directory.
+With Image Size
+With Name